littleyoda/ha-pysmaplus/docs/faq.md

 # EM/SHM2: I do not receive multicast packets
 see [SHM2 Multicast](shm2_multicast.md)

+# Speedwire (Inverter and battery storage)
+SMA does not provide any freely available documentation for speedwire in connection with inverters and battery storage.
+Therefore, the entire implementation has been created by reverse engineering and cannot cover all cases.

+## No measured values overnight
+Some inverters do not respond to Speedwire requests at night and the integration reports an error.
+Actually, the error management of HA should ensure that the queries continue to run and that everything works normally again after sunrise.
+But sometimes the integration has to be restarted in the morning manually.

+Cause: unclear

+## No connection via Speedwire
+Sometimes inverters that support Speedwire cannot be queried at all.

+Cause: unclear

+## Lost connections
+Sometimes the integration does not deliver any measured values until the integration is restarted.
+This can happen during the day, but more often after an HA restart.

+Cause: unclear

 # Ennexos Interface: No sensors
 If a device is successfully added via the enneox-interface but no sensors are displayed, it is probably a new device for which the sensor information has not yet been stored.
 In this case, please send the [diagnostic information](diagnosticsinformation.md) for the device to the author.